 - NEVER bypass grounding wires or remove the ground prong from the plug. - DO NOT use an extension cord.
-The electrical outlet should be within the length of the pump's power cord, and at least 4 feet above the floor level to minimize potential hazards from flood conditions. - DO protect the electrical cord from sharp objects, hot surfaces, oil and chemicals.
-Avoid kinking the cord. - MAKE SURE the supply circuit has a fuse or circuit breaker rated to handle the power requirements noted on the nameplate of the pump.
+The electrical outlet should be within the length of the pump's power cord, and at least 4 feet above the floor level to minimize potential hazards from flood conditions. - DO NOT use an attachment not recommended or sold by the manufacturer.
+It may result in a risk of fire or injury from an electrical shock. - DO protect the electrical cord from sharp objects, hot surfaces, oil and chemicals.
+Avoid kinking the cord. - MAKE SURE the supply circuit has a dedicated fuse or circuit breaker rated to handle the power requirements noted on the nameplate of the pump.